adrnl1ne/DLS_Banking_App/README.md

 docker compose -f docker-compose.dev.yml down
 ```

+## To run the application in Kubernetes:

-### To run using Kubernetes create a secrets.yaml file with the following content:
+### 1. create a secrets.yaml file inside /k8s with the following content:
 ```yaml
 apiVersion: v1
 kind: Secret